-I handed Mr. GFE a Chocolate Beer Muffin as we made our way through Saturday morning traffic on the way to our mountain property recently.
-He gobbled it down, but said nothing as he concentrated on driving.
+I handed Mr. GFE a muffin (one of my gluten-free Chocolate Beer Muffins to be exact) as we made our way through Saturday morning traffic on the way to our mountain property recently.
+He gobbled it down but said nothing as he concentrated on driving.

 A few moments later …

 Mr. GFE: “Did you notice how I missed that pothole?”

 Me: “Yes, I did.
 There’ll be a trophy waiting for you when we get to our property.”

 Mr. GFE (half scowling at me): “Positive actions should be rewarded.”